 Heat sources are typically an infrared heat lamp or a specialty product like the Brinsea EcoGlow Brooder.
 Be sure to use a red bulb when using heat lamps as the white bulbs are too stimulating (hey look, it’s daytime ALL the time!).

-Feed can be give in specialty feeders or small dishes or containers from your home.
+Feed can be given in specialty feeders or small dishes or containers from your home.
 Water can be given from a specialty waterer (which is pretty much the same as the feeder) or with a small dish with rocks or marbles placed in it to keep the chicks from drowning.
 We use old plastic lids from storage bowls for feeders and a specialty waterer.

 Pine shavings are an excellent bedding for the brooder.
 For the first few days keep the shavings covered with paper towels to reduce the risk of the chicks accidentally ingesting the shavings.